willlma/breathe/README.md

 - [x] There's a bug where if I start with a whitelisted URL (a specific tweet) then navigate to blacklisted URL (my Twitter homescreen), it's not picked up as blacklisted.
 I need to hook into the history pushtate API to detect SPA navigation.
 - [ ] Bug: x.com matches vox.com.
 Make sure that it can handle any protocol or subdomain but not be too eager
 - [x] Check whether to block on history pushstate (SPAs)
+- [ ] Show cheat day message once every 30 mins
+- [ ] Ship with better default sites (facebook, instagram, TikTok)
+- [ ] Increase wait time with each use (maybe stick to 25s for the first three), and show the wait time
+- Simplify the form
+  - [ ] Hide the 5 minute helper if used
+  - [ ] Hide the gif once the continue button is ready

 ## My lists